US Diplomatic Passports Kehl

 Recent notable visitors in Hamburg have included Consul General and Mrs. Frank C. Lee, Prague, and their daughter, en route to the United States on leave; Consul Walter A. Leonard, Bremen; Consul Sydney B. Redecker, Frankfort-on-Main, who also visited friends in Copenhagen before sailing on the SS Washington for home leave; Mrs. Ralph C. Busser, wife of consul Busser, Leipzig, and Capt. and Mrs. James C. Crockett and daughter, en route to Berlin where Capt.
 Crockett is an Assistant Military Attache.

-On September 23, 1933, a formal dinner was given in honor of Consul General John E. Kehl, upon his retirement from the American Foreign Service, by the Consular Corps of Hamburg, consisting of representatives from 50 countries together with the local American business community.
+On September 23, 1933, a formal dinner was given in honor of Consul General John E. Kehl, upon his retirement from the American Foreign Service, by the Consular Corps of Hamburg, consisting of representatives from 50 countries with the local American business community.
 The affair was a remarkable and striking attestation of the esteem and affection held for Consul General Kehl by his colleagues and fellow citizens residing in the old Hanseatic port.
 Over 60 guests assembled at the famous Uhlenhorster Fahrhaus, one of Hamburg’s most notable landmarks where Ambassadors, world flyers, prominent army officers, and other distinguished citizens have, since the war, been received and honored by the Hamburg community.

 Many thanks to Skip, the American gentlemen who contacted me and made it possible to get this fantastic travel document set into my collection.